Why Finance Leaders Should Stay Informed, Connected, and Humble

 So Finn AI has been working pretty well.
 I mean, we’re a pretty tight-knit group, and I’ve never had issues where saying no to someone for something that they spend and giving them that spiel of like, “Hey, you know, if this was your money, would you buy?”
 They’re like, “Hmm, probably not.”
 So I’m like, “Great.
 Then let’s pass on this and we’ll revisit it at a different moment, maybe when we have a bit more extra spending cash.”

-I love that because it kind of gives the employees responsibility for the company’s resources, and they really have to think twice.
+I love that because it gives the employees responsibility for the company’s resources, and they really have to think twice.
 That’s really awesome.
 So how did they normally send out a request?
-Is that you normally through like an email or do they walk over to your desk (before COVID)?
+Is that normally through an email or do they walk over to your desk (before COVID)?

 Unfortunately, we haven’t really gone to that level of sophistication, and we’re kind of running and kicking it old school.
 It’s either emails, slack, running through your department head, and then they kind of come through me for the ultimate payment or the decision making.
 It’s not the best answer or process, I guess.
 But I mean, it seems to work.
 Possibly down the road, we will explore integrating a good piece of software to sort of manage that process.